Breast Cancer Awareness

 How to do a breast self-exam

 October marks Breast Cancer Awareness Month!
 Its goals are to raise awareness of breast cancer and raise funds for research to learn more about causes, prevention, and cures.
 In honor of Breast Cancer Awareness Month, learn how to do a breast self-exam and why it’s so important.
+Breast self-exams are a proactive way to familiarize yourself with the unique characteristics of your breasts, enabling you to notice any changes more quickly.
+By doing these exams, you take an active role in your breast health, potentially speeding up the time to diagnosis and treatment.

 Early detection is key